 - Can you elaborate on the specific way you photographed the people and what kind of tools you used?

 Each is different in both my approach and the tools I used.
 There is no ‘one size fits all’ way of working to my approach with this series.
 People are different and the situation is different each time.
-Mostly, I have a camera with me all the time and I pounce on candid moments while just being with people, as I see a potential picture beginning to unfold, I try to ‘snap’ the moment.
-It is unrehearsed.
+Mostly, I have a camera with me all the time and I pounce on candid moments while being with people.
+As I see a potential picture beginning to unfold, I try to ‘snap’ the moment.
+It is mostly unrehearsed.
 At other times, I might steer or direct people.
-These days, I very seldom setup or stage a portrait.

-Regarding the tools, I have tried so many different cameras looking for the ideal one which either doesn’t exist or is unaffordable.
+Regarding the tools, I have tried so many different cameras looking for the ideal one.
 I was using a film camera, then a full frame dslr, then I tried a fixed lens aps sensor, then a m43, and now i have a full frame mirrorless.
 I have even used a phone camera.
 But the point I’d like to emphasize is that it doesn’t matter too much.
 Whatever is comfortable and convenient for you.

 - What do you actually want to depict with these images, what do you want to show?

 I want to depict the connection between people in a positive way.
-I wake up every morning and there’s more bad news that upsets me.
-The word seems to be going through a very difficult time right now politically, socially, economically and the environment.
+I wake up every morning and there’s a deluge of bad news.
+The world seems to be going through a very difficult time right now politically, socially, economically and of course with regard to the environment.
 I feel that showing the affinity and love people can have for one another is an antidote, and gives me and others hope, courage and a good feeling about being human.

 - What attracted you to create such an intimate portrait of these people and how did you combine the right subjects?